 Historically, AICIS has observed higher than forecast levy charge revenue contributing to a surplus budget result in prior years resulting from a higher than anticipated number of registrants at the higher registration values, and a higher than anticipated number of upgrades as a result of declarations of introduction values being lower than actual introduction values.
-In response, AICIS reduced levy price in 2022-23 and 2023-24 by 8% and 11.7%, respectively.
+In response, AICIS reduced the levy price in 2022-23 and 2023-24 by 8% and 11.7%, respectively.
+In 2024-25, AICIS adjusted the introduction value thresholds within the existing eight-tier registration model broadly informed by the effort required to undertake relevant leviable activities.